-Over the last 10 years, Medical City Children’s Orthopedic and Spine Specialists has been dedicated to treating fractures, scoliosis deformities, complex orthopedic issues in infants through adolescents.
+Over the last 10 years, Medical City Children’s Orthopedic and Spine Specialists has been dedicated to treating fractures, scoliosis deformities, complex orthopedic conditions in infants through adolescents.
 It is critical that you have a pediatric orthopedic specialist treat your young patient to assure that they have the best possible outcome.

 You can be assured that your pediatric patient will be well taken care of.
 They may or may not require treatment.
 In some cases, scoliosis curves may not need treatment and they will lead a productive life.
 In the case of fractures, we assess the break and factor in growth plates as we determine timing and proper treatment.
 We examine, diagnose and, when appropriate, coordinate with you as the patient’s physician to customize the best possible treatment plan.
-If treatment is in order, we spend the necessary time that it takes to explain our recommended course of action to your patients and their parents so that expectations and anxiety are properly handled.
+If treatment is in order, we spend the necessary time that it takes to explain our recommended course of action to our patients and their parents so that expectations and anxiety are properly handled.
 We understand that there are physical and emotional issues that factor into the best possible solution.
-If surgery is the most effective treatment option, we explain the procedure and address their concerns.
+If surgery is the most effective treatment option, we explain the procedure and address any concerns with the patient and the parents.
 We thoroughly map out the surgical process, necessary rehabilitation and timeline for recovery.
 We are believers in doing as much pre-surgery treatment as possible.
 With children, stretching and eating properly prior to surgery will reduce the time in the hospital as well as any unnecessary blood loss.
 We communicate back to you, their physician, before and after the surgical procedure.
 Our goal is that both you, your patient and the parents are anxiety free during the whole process.

-You may make a referral directly to our office by calling 214-556-0590.
+You may make a referral directly to our office by calling 469-414-0905.
 We are the reliable source of answering your questions and getting your patients in as quickly and smoothly as possible for treatment.